surelle-ha/PhilippineHolidayAPI/README.md

 improved performance and reliability.

 This API provides information about Philippine holidays, including regular holidays, special non-working days, and more.
-It is designed to be fast, efficient, and easy to use.
+The data is scraped from official government sources to ensure accuracy and up-to-date information.

 > 🧪 **Note**: This project is currently in beta.
 While it is functional, there may be bugs or incomplete features.
 Use at your own risk.
 Please report any issues or feature requests on the GitHub repository.
 Contributions are welcome!

 > View Change Log [here](./CHANGELOG.md).

-## API Endpoints
+## ⭕ API Endpoints

 - `GET /health`: Health check endpoint to verify the API is running.
 - `POST /holiday/{year}`: Scrape and store holidays for the specified year.
 This may take some time as it fetches data